bertofurth/Seagate-Central-Utils/less/README-less.md

 them.
 This can be done automatically for the versions listed above by running the **download-src-less.sh** script.

-### Seagate Central libraries and headers
-We need to copy over one specific library file from the Seagate Central to the build host, namely "libncurses.so", so that it can be linked to during the build process.

-Create an appropriate sub directory under the base working directory to store the library in.
-By default we use the "sc-libs" subdirectory to store Seagate Central libraries.

-    mkdir -p sc-libs/usr/lib

-In this example we copy the required library using the scp command and we rename it to "libncurses.so".
-You will need to substitute your own username and NAS IP address.

-    scp admin@192.0.2.99:/usr/lib/libncurses.so.5.0.7 sc-libs/usr/lib/libncurses.so

-After executing the scp command you'll be prompted for the password for that username on the Seagate Central.

-Note, if you *really* don't want to link against the ncurses libraries on the Seagate Central then you can build your own version by reading and following the instructions in the "build-less-01-ncurses-headers.sh" script.

 ### "less" basic usage
 View a text file using less by running the less command as per the following example.